Peruvilai: Government and politics

 S. Jeyapaul of the INC was elected as an M.L.A in 2006 representing the Colachel legislative segment.
 His native place is Peruvilai.
 He died in 2010.
 Before 2011, Peruvilai was under Colachel legislative segment and now in 2011, it is under Nagercoil legislative segment.
-From April 2011, Peruvilai is going to be town panchayath.
+From April 2011, Peruvilai Panchayath is upgraded and joined in nagercoil munucipality.
 This time the legislative member is Nanjil A.Murugaesan.
 He is elected by Nagercoil people as MLA.
 Mrs. Sheeja Shakemeeran was the president of the panchayath.
 She got an award from President A.P.J.
 Abdul Kalam for good environmental village in 2008.
 Mrs. Seerya Pushpam was the vice-president of the panchayath.
 After 2011 Peruvilai became town panchayath, and came under municipality.
-Now, the councillor of Peruvilai is Mrs. Sukitha Nadarajan(Congress).
+Now 2011, the councillor of Peruvilai is Mrs. Sukitha Nadarajan(Congress).After 2015 nagercoil municipality is upgraded as corporation and the ward is ward no 4 the councillor and mayor Adv.R.magesh first corporation mayor.

 Buses

-A government bus 31A comes to Peruvilai from the vadsery bus stand, via krishnankovil,vetunimadam Parvathipuram.
+A government bus 31A comes to Peruvilai from the vadsery bus stand, via krishnankovil, vetunimadam Parvathipuram.

 Additionally, more than five mini buses pass through Peruvilai to Assaripallam (Government Medical College).